 Get pulled over and face more jail time

 If you're under the age of thirty and drive a nice sporty car, the chances of being pulled over for a minor traffic offense increases.
-Which means if you are stopped with that suspended license, you face another $500 fine, another conviction of a misdemeanor on your record and a probable sentence of at least six months in jail.
+This means if you are stopped with that suspended license, you face another $500 fine, another conviction of a misdemeanor on your record and a probable sentence of at least six months in jail.

 Even heavier penalties